 When someone has been injured in a workplace accident and then consider making a claim for accident at work compensation, they usually share the same concerns and worries about pursuing a claim.
 Our claimants often tell us that they worry about whether making a claim could damage their employer, cause problems for colleagues or even lose the claimant their job.
 Good employers will handle an accident at work and any claim that follows properly, and leave the claim to be dealt with by their insurers and the claimant legal team.
 However, not all employers are as open minded, and sadly we hear stories about how some become defensive, obstructive and difficult towards an injured employee if they indicate that they may take legal action and pursue a claim for personal injury compensation.

-At Direct2Compensation we understand these concerns and know how to explain things in simple terms that can help you to understand your rights after an accident at work, and we have found that it helps people considering pursuing a claim for accident at work compensation if we share the stories of other claimants.
+At Direct2Compensation we understand these concerns and know how to explain things in simple terms that can help you to understand your rights after an injury at work, and we have found that it helps people considering pursuing a claim for accident at work compensation if we share the stories of other claimants.
 Here, we describe a situation in which one client who works as a wood machine operator within a joinery product manufacturer found himself after an extremely nasty accident in 2015.

 Mr. C W sustained a very serious laceration at work, an accident that left him requiring 8 hours of emergency surgery.
 He lost part of a tendon in the arm which required transplanting a nerve from his leg into the arm in a bid to minimise the loss of dexterity and sensation to the injured area.
 Mr. C W was left unable to work for a minimum of 6 months with a huge loss of income to cope with and the knowledge that he would never make a full recovery from the injuries and that he would have a permanent disfigurement as a result.